© 1991-2010 Jerry Emanuelson

 Supplementary chromium polynicotinate can improve LDL/HDL ratios in some people.
 This is probably due to the beneficial effects of chromium on insulin resistance.
 A diet that maintains blood sugar levels at a moderately-low and stable level will also improve LDL/HDL ratios.

 To prevent the buildup of plaque on the artery walls, it is important to minimize the levels of homocysteine in the bloodstream.
 Homocysteine is a toxic byproduct of normal human metabolism.
+It is not known if homocysteine is a cause, or just an indicator, of cardiovascular risk.
 To convert homocysteine to harmless (or even useful) amino acids, the body requires folic acid, vitamin B-6 and vitamin B-12.
 It is important to get at least 800 micrograms of folic acid, 25 milligrams of vitamin B-6 and 100 micrograms of vitamin B-12 every day.
 Although a good broad spectrum vitamin supplement will probably supply the necessary B-6 and B-12, it is usually necessary to take a separate folic acid supplement to get adequate folic acid to minimize homocysteine formation.
 Folic acid has many important benefits at high doses.
 Although 800 micrograms is the largest folic acid dose generally available in the United States without a prescription, 5000 microgram (5 mg.) folic acid tablets are available in many other countries.

 It is important to have one's homocysteine levels measured occasionally.
 Many people with an adequate intake of folic acid and vitamins B-6 and B-12 still have high homocysteine levels.
 Those individuals need to take enough trimethyglycine (TMG) to keep their homocysteine levels low.
 TMG is a readily-available nutritional supplement.
 S-adenosylmethionine (SAM-e) can also reduce homocysteine levels.
 Creatine (the supplement often used for muscle building) has also been shown to significantly reduce homocysteine levels.